Treewidth is Polynomial in Maximum Degree on Weakly Sparse Graphs Excluding a Planar Induced Minor: Introduction

 A~dependence in $\Delta(G)$ is necessary.
 There are subgraphs of the strong product of a~path with a~star (hence a~graph $H$ of treewidth~1) avoiding a~planar induced minor, but whose treewidth is a~growing function of the number of vertices.
 Take the~$n \times n$ grid, remove the ``vertical'' edges, and add in each ``column'' a~vertex adjacent to every vertex in the column; see~\cref{fig:pohoata-grid}.
 This construction found by Pohoata~\cite{Pohoata14}, and rediscovered by~Davies~\cite{Davies22}, has treewidth $\Theta(n)$ but avoids the $5 \times 5$ grid as an induced minor.
 The figure is a~proof-by-picture that these graphs are indeed subgraphs of strong products of a~path and a~star.

 Chudnovsky~\cite[Open problem 4.1]{Chudnovsky22} asks if, when $\Delta(G) = O(\log |V(G)|)$, the treewidth of graphs excluding the $k \times k$ grid as an induced minor and the biclique $K_{t,t}$ as a~subgraph is $O_{t,k}(\log |V(G)|)$.
-Our results partially answer this question without requiring the absence of $K_{t,t}$ subgraph: The treewidth of these graphs is at~most polylogarithmic.
+Our results give a~first answer to this question: The treewidth of these graphs is at~most polylogarithmic.

 At first sight, Chudnovsky's question centered around forbidden induced subgraphs may look somewhat different from the setting of~\cref{thm:main}.
 The two statements match since forbidding large cliques and bicliques as induced subgraphs is, by Ramsey's theorem~\cite{Ramsey30}, equivalent to excluding large bicliques as subgraphs, and forbidding a~subdivision of a~large wall or the line graph of a~subdivision of a~large wall as an induced subgraph is the same as excluding a~large grid as an induced minor.
 Another simplifying feature of working with induced minors rather than induced subgraphs is that excluding as induced minor a~large grid, or a~large wall, or a~planar graph of large treewidth are all equivalent.